ducks-github/DuckBucks/README.md

 Duckbucks is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 694200 blocks (~X years)
+ - subsidy halves in 694200 blocks (~4 years)
- - ~X million total coins
+ - 69,420,666 total coins

-The rest is the same as Bitcoin.
  - 52 coins per block
  - 2016 blocks to retarget difficulty

-   uses port 6335
+ - Uses port 6335

-For more information, as well as an immediately useable, binary version of the Duckbucks client sofware, see http://www.duckbucks.org.
+For more information, as well as an immediately useable, binary version of the Duckbucks client software, see http://www.duckbucks.org.

 License
 -------